Updated 15th April 2021.

 A particularly unique and grandeur attraction of Kumamoto Castle is the reconstruction of the Honmaru Goten Palace building, which was rebuilt in celebration of the castle’s 400th anniversary and was opened to the public in 2008.
 The original palace building was much larger and included the living quarters of the daimyo, but unfortunately it was one of the many buildings destroyed during the Seinan Civil War.

 The current palace building was constructed with original materials and methods.
 Within the building visitors can see accurate recreations of the opulent surroundings in which the daimyo would receive guests.
 There are also interesting displays regarding the building’s reconstruction.

 Besides the castle keep and palace building, Kumamoto Castle features impressive stone walls and moats, as well as several turrets and storehouses, many of which can be entered.
-The Udo (Uto) Turret is one of the few structures that survived the siege of 1877, and dates back to the period of the castle’s construction.
+The Uto turret (yagura) is one of the few structures that survived the siege of 1877, and dates back to the period of the castle’s construction.
 This yagura is impressive and is as big as some other main towers.
 Unfortunately when I saw it, it does not look in good condition so I hope they can save it.